Asrith2913/mojo-intake/README.md

 The app collects a prospective client’s issue, asks targeted follow-up questions, extracts key case facts into structured data, scores the lead, routes it to the appropriate intake queue, and drafts follow-up communications for staff and client outreach.

+## Notes

+This project is for intake and routing support only.
+It does not provide legal advice.

 ## Why this project exists

 This project was built to demonstrate applied AI orchestration in a real business workflow.